La Magie naturelle: Grimoires

 The books and pamphlets in the collection have come to us mainly from one source, that of the Allez family of St Saviour’s parish.
 They range from alchemical treatises, through herbals, to chiromancy.
 Other complementary works are from the collections of Osmond Priaulx himself, and of the local historian Edith Carey.

 Visitors to the Library are often fascinated to see a copy of Le Grand Albert, a famous 'grimoire,' or collection of popular magic.
-The Allez family had several editions of this work and of its later companion, Le Petit Albert, some in small format and cheaply produced.
+The Library has acquired several editions of this work and of its later companion, Le Petit Albert, some in small format and cheaply produced.
 These were both extremely popular in France, in the 19th century particularly, until the very recent past, but contrary to belief they are not collections of spells, curses, or incantations, and have nothing whatsoever to do with 'black' magic, although some of the activities they propose are morally neutral—they could be well or maliciously intentioned.
 In France and in the islands, these books were feared, as were those who possessed them, especially those who could actually read them; they were thought to be indestructible and to bring good luck to the owner, but to be impossible for the owner to rid himself of.

 The Grand Albert, Liber Secretorum Alberti Magni de virtutibus herbarum, lapidum et animalium quorumdam,